taiki-e/cargo-hack/README.md

 cargo hack publish --no-dev-deps --dry-run --allow-dirty
 ```

-Note: Currently, using `--no-dev-deps` flag removes dev-dependencies from
+NOTE: Currently, using `--no-dev-deps` flag removes dev-dependencies from
 real manifest while cargo-hack is running and restores it when finished.
 See [cargo#4242] for why this is necessary.
 Also, this behavior may change in the future on some subcommands.
 See also